 Interns must be legally authorized to work in the United States.

 Qualifications: Graduate Student in International/Area Studies.
 Graduate students specializing in Asian Studies will be preferred, initially, but we are open to students from other areas of study.

-Location: Association for Asian Studies Headquarters at 825 Victors Way, Ann Arbor (bus-accessible from the University of Michigan campus)
+Location: Online, primarily, with occasional work at the Association for Asian Studies Headquarters at 825 Victors Way, Ann Arbor (bus-accessible from the University of Michigan campus), as needed.

 Salary: $15/hr (non-exempt), maximum 10 hours a week

 Duration: One academic semester.
 The fall academic semester can be preceded by work beginning during summer session, and spring semester work can extend to summer.